 Founded by Saint Madeleine Sophie Barat in 1842 as the Convent of the Sacred Heart, Woldingham is one of the oldest girls’ schools in the UK.
 Initially based in Acton, the school later moved to Roehampton and in 1946 moved to our current home at Marden Park.
 Initially a full boarding school, Woldingham now has more than 600 students and is a well-balanced mix of boarders and day girls.

-As one of the top 100 independent schools in the country, we are not only ambitious for our students, we are ambitious for the school as a whole.
+As one of the top 100 independent schools in the country, we are not only ambitious for our students, we are ambitious for the school.

 Our School Strategic Development Plan 2019-2024 sets out our exciting vision for the future and our six key strategic objectives.

-In July 2021 the school outlined far-reaching plans to further develop our superb 700-acre campus with an outdoor education and adventure centre, a new library and Sixth Form centre, a new swimming pool complex, a sports pavilion, and cookery school and vineyard.
+In July 2021 the school outlined far-reaching plans to further develop our superb 700-acre campus with an outdoor education and adventure centre, a new library and Sixth Form centre, a sports pavilion, and cookery school.

 For more information on how to support or be involved in the development of these projects, please contact our Foundation Director, Camilla Mair on email@example.com.